ZuhairHossain/T-scripts/Log_Rotation/README.md

 ---

-This setup allows safe and automated log rotation in Linux environments.
+This setup allows safe and automated log rotation in Linux environments